On the number of principal ideals in d-tonal partition monoids: Introduction and description of the results

 where $C_{n,h}^{(d)}$ denotes the number of ideals generated by an element of rank $h$.
 We seek a closed formula for both $C_{n,h}^{(d)}$ and for $C_n^{(d)}$.
 Cases $d=1$ and $d=2$ turn out to be easy.

 In Section~\ref{s2} we give an alternative, purely combinatorial, definition for the numbers $C_n^{(d)}$ as enumerators of layers in certain graded posets.
 These are related to the original motivation in Section~\ref{s5}.
 The main part of the paper is devoted to the study of the case $d=3$ which occupies Section~\ref{s3}.

-Extra motivation for this case comes from its intrinsic geometric-physical interest.
-We give an explicit formula for $C_{n,h}^{(3)}$ in case $h$ is relatively big (i.e. $h\geq \lfloor\frac{n}{2}\rfloor$), see Proposition~\ref{prop5}, and in case $h$ is relatively small (i.e. $h\leq \lceil\frac{n}{3}\rceil$, see Proposition~\ref{prop7}.
+Extra motivation for the case $d=3$ comes from its intrinsic geometric-physical interest.
+We give an explicit formula for $C_{n,h}^{(3)}$ in case $h$ is relatively big (i.e. $h\geq \lfloor\frac{n}{2}\rfloor$), see Proposition~\ref{prop5}, and in case $h$ is relatively small (i.e. $h\leq \lceil\frac{n}{3}\rceil$), see Proposition~\ref{prop7}.
 The former gives a connection of our sequence to partitions with at most three parts while the latter shows a connection to triangular numbers (in fact, to a special counting of triangular numbers modulo $3$).
 Our first main result is that the sequence $C_n^{(3)}$ is given by the ``Cyvin sequence'' ($A028289$ in \cite{OEIS}) which enumerates the number of isomorphism classes of hollow hexagons (representing polycyclic hydrocarbons), see \cite{CBC,Pol}.
 In Theorem~\ref{thmn72} of Section~\ref{s55} we even give an explicit bijection between hollow hexagons and the graded poset underlying the definition of $C_n^{(3)}$ given in Section~\ref{s2}.

 In Section~\ref{s4} we relate our graded posets to combinatorics of partitions and in Section~\ref{s5} we makes precise the connection between the combinatorially defined data discussed in the paper and the algebraic structures which motivate our investigation.
 Combinatorics which underlines the algebraic structure allows us to determine $C_n^{(d)}$ for all $d$ and $n$ in terms of partitions with at most $d$ parts, see Theorem~\ref{thmdpart} in Section~\ref{s6}.
 As a corollary of this uniform description for all $d$, we obtain an alternative, simpler, description of $A028289$ using partitions with at most $3$ parts.